Eziorsu: The Ikwe Omu ceremony

-The Installation Ceremony
+The installation ceremony

 The coronation or installation of the Eze Igwe is usually held at the residence of the proposed Eze Igwe's mother.
 In the mid night prior to the installation, the Eze Igwe designate is expected to leave his decorated palace with his palace chiefs or oririnzere for his mother's family.

 At the ceremony, the would-be king will be seated on the ground, where he will be subjected to ridicule and humiliation, and finally honoured by being crowned by the king makers (Umuiyasara).
 The King s decorated with his traditional regalia including his long red cap known as "AGALAGA".
 After the ceremony, the king is carried shoulder high to his palace where he will be seated on the throne by the king makers and the Umudei-Ebo-Ito people.
 This is followed by jubilation, merriment and refreshment.

-The King makers
+The king makers

 The king makers come from Umuiyasara kindred of Umudarakerepko village of the community.
 They are also referred to as the producer of the IYASARA (Prime Minister) of the kingdom.
 The installation or coronation of Eze Igwe (King) of Eziorsu is the prerogative of the king makers.
 The Iyasara (also called Onowu) is the next in command after the Eze Igwe and he wields a lot of influence in the king's cabinet.

-The King's Cabinet
+The king's cabinet

 The king has a body guard known as "OGBU-NGWA-NGWA".
 The members of the king's cabinet are recruited from the various lineages of the town or community.
 These members of the cabinet are regarded as the palace chiefs and they have different designations depending upon the kindred or village.